sjtalkar/capstone_dashboard/docs/insights_from_eda.md

 choice of nationality from over 100 countries, groups of countries are created based on number of unique members from the country.
-In addition to viewing from a range choice of top 10 countries to top 40 countries with most members, the user can choose to any one or more of other countries, in addition to the groups, for comparison with the selected group.
+In addition to viewing from a range choice of top 10 countries to top 40 countries with most members, the user can choose to select any one or more of other countries, in addition to the groups, for comparison with the selected group.

 Parallel axes with continuous values that the user can choose from range from number of members, hired, leaders, injured, deaths, deaths due to